Average Cost of Living in Jacksonville

 How does Jacksonville compare to other south cities?

-Among southern cities in our database, Jacksonville ranks as one of the more affordable options for cost of living.
+Among southern cities in our database, Jacksonville ranks near the middle for cost of living.
 Nearby alternatives include Gainesville and Daytona Beach.
 Use our comparison tool to see exact category-by-category differences.